Citation for this page in APA citation style. Close

 As soon as the alpha particle sets off the avalanche of electrons in the Geiger counter (an irreversible event with a significant entropy increase), new information is created in the world.

-For example, a simple pen chart recorder attached to the Geiger counter could record the time of decay.
-Notice that as usual in information creation, the energy expended by a recorder increases the entropy more than the increased information decreases it, thus satisfying the second law of thermodynamics.
+For example, a simple pen-chart recorder attached to the Geiger counter could record the time of decay, which a human observer could read at any later time.
+Notice that, as usual in information creation, the energy expended by a recorder increases the entropy more than the increased information decreases it, thus satisfying the second law of thermodynamics.

 Even without a mechanical recorder, the cat's death sets in motion biological processes that constitute an equivalent, if gruesome, recording.
-When a dead cat is the result, a sophisticated autopsy can provide an approximate time ,when Schrödinger's cat died because the cat's body is acting as an event recorder.
-There never is a superposition of live and dead cats.
+When a dead cat is the result, a sophisticated autopsy can provide an approximate time of death, because the cat's body is acting as an event recorder.
+There never is a superposition (in the sense of the simultaneous existence) of live and dead cats.

 The paradox points clearly to the Information Philosophy solution to the problem of measurement.
 Human observers are not required to make measurements.
 In this case, the cat is the observer.